Clinical Trials (PDQ®)

 - To determine the safety, effectiveness and side effects of giving the WT1 vaccine and donor white blood cells to patients with AML, ALL, CML or NHL who have previously received standard treatment and undergone stem cell transplantation.

 - To determine the immune response to the WT1 vaccine and donor white blood cells in these patients and to determine if the response is related to the amount of WT1 protein in the patient's cancer cells.

-- Patients between 1 and 75 years of age with the blood antigen HLA-A2 and the WT1 cancer protein who have persistent or recurrent blood cancers after stem cell transplantation.
+- Patients between 1 and 75 years of age with the blood antigen human leukocyte antigen (HLA-A2) and the WT1 cancer protein who have persistent or recurrent blood cancers after stem cell transplantation.

 - The prior stem cell transplant donor must be willing to provide additional cells, which will be used to prepare the cellular vaccines and for donor lymphocyte (white blood cell) infusions.

 - Patients are given the WT1 vaccine every 2 weeks for 6 weeks (weeks 0, 2, 4, 6, 8, 10).
 Each vaccination consists of two injections in the upper arm or thigh.

 - On weeks 0, 4 and 8, patients also receive white blood cells from a donor to enhance the immune response.
 The cells are also given as a 15- to 30-minute infusion through a vein about 1 hour after the vaccine injection.
 Donor infusions are given only to patients with mild or no graft-vs-host disease resulting from their prior stem cell transplantation.

 - Periodic physical examinations, blood and urine tests, scans to evaluate disease and other tests as needed are done for 12 months after enrollment in the study.